Voltaire on Freedom of Speech

-Your beliefs can be considered an inner compass, because they are your personal sense of who you are and where you want to be.
-They are also your personal beliefs about yourself and your self image.
-This is important to know because we all have different beliefs in regards to ourselves.
+Your beliefs can be considered an inner compass because they are your personal sense of who you are and where you want to be.
+They are also your personal beliefs about yourself and your self-image.
+This is important to know because we all have different beliefs in regard to ourselves.
 It is important to find a way to align your beliefs with your inner compass so that you can better understand your own beliefs.

 There is not one belief that fits everyone.
 This is because each person has a unique combination of characteristics, strengths, weaknesses, and life experiences.
 Therefore, finding a way to relate one belief with the other can be quite challenging.
 However, if you find that your beliefs are aligned with your inner compass, you will begin to understand where you need to change and what you can do to change that. to be stronger and more successful.

 Your beliefs are an indicator to help you see the direction you need to take in your journey as an individual.
 You can find ways to align your beliefs with your inner compass by looking at the information you are given about your own life.
 For example, if you have found that you are not happy with the amount of money you make each month, you may find it useful to look at your beliefs to see if there is something you could do differently to change.
 If you feel like you have a lack of self-esteem, you may want to change the beliefs you have about who you are and about your worth as an individual.
 By being able to see the relationship between your beliefs and how you feel can give you clues to your inner direction.